Tranivic/vue-auth-form/README.md

 - User registration and login
 - User authentication using Firebase
 - Management of authentication state using Vuex and Vue Store
+- Check for auth token and auto log in/out.

 ## Technical Overview 🤖